michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 1. AND I, my brethren, could not speak with you as with the spiritual, but as with the carnal, and as with babes in the Meshiha.

-2. I have sustained you with milk,Or, have given you milk to drink. and have not given you meat; for as yet you could not, nor can you now, (bear it).
+2. I have sustained you with milk,

 3. For as yet you are in the flesh.
 For while there are among you envy and contentions and divisions, are you not carnal, and walking in the flesh?